g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

     <li class="footnote" id="fn:8">
         Actually 30 subpersonalities if we include your <a href="{{arb}}">Ancient Reptilian Brain</a> (self-preservation), <a href="{{arb}}">Limbic System</a> (emotional immune system), <a href="{{spine}}">Spinal Cord</a> (love of movement), <a href="{{horrific}}">Horrific Necktie</a> (love of fun), the <a href="{{bloat}}">Bloated Corpse of a Drunk</a> (death drive), and <a href="{{hanged}}">the Hanged Man you ventriloquise</a>.<br><br>(I'm not counting the hallucinated Dora.
 The Mysterious Pair of Eyes might also be you.)
         <br>
-        Note that when Harry sings karaoke, the voice which comes out is the ancient reptilian brain (and the performance is credited to it).
+        Note that when Harry sings karaoke, the voice which comes out (in the success path) is the ancient reptilian brain (and the performance is credited to it).
 We never hear Harry's voice otherwise, so I feel good about saying this is his normal voice.
     </li>
     <!--  -->
     <li class="footnote" id="fn:9">